rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 REACT_APP_MESSAGING_SENDER_ID=xxxxXXXX
 {{< /highlight >}}

-You can define the configuration inline or as environment variables.
-Environmental variables are more secure, and should be used when uploading your project to a version control system like GitHub, though we will be continuing with the Firebase setup.

-Import firebase from the library you installed earlier, and then use it within your new Firebase class to initialize firebase with the configuration:
+Both ways work.
+You can define the configuration inline in source code or as environment variables.
+Environmental variables are more secure, and should be used when uploading your project to a version control system like git, though we will be continuing with the Firebase setup.
+Import firebase from the library you installed earlier, and then use it within a new Firebase class to initialize firebase with the configuration:

 {{< highlight javascript "hl_lines=1 12 13 14 15 16 18" >}}
 import app from 'firebase/app';